-The Annual Meeting of Stockholders of eHealth, Inc., a Delaware corporation, will be held at the Garden Court Hotel, located at 520 Cowper Street, Palo Alto, California 94301, on Tuesday, June 14, 2011 at 8:30 a.m.
+The Annual Meeting of Stockholders of eHealth, Inc., a Delaware corporation, will be held at the Garden Court Hotel, located at 520 Cowper Street, Palo Alto, California 94301, on Friday, June 15, 2012 at 8:30 a.m.
 Pacific Daylight Time for the following purposes:

-- 1. To elect two (2) Class II directors, Lawrence M. Higby and Randall S. Livingston, to serve for terms of three years and until their respective successors are duly elected and qualified, subject to earlier resignation or removal; - 2.
-To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2011; - 3.
-To hold a non-binding, advisory vote with respect to the compensation of our Named Executive Officers; - 4.
-To hold a non-binding, advisory vote regarding the frequency of the voting with respect to the compensation of our Named Executive Officers; and - 5.
+- 1. To elect two (2) Class III directors, Gary L. Lauer and Jack L. Oliver, III, to serve for terms of three years and until their respective successors are duly elected and qualified, subject to earlier resignation or removal; - 2.
+To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2012; - 3.
+To hold a non-binding, advisory vote to approve the compensation of our Named Executive Officers; and - 4.
 To transact such other business as may properly come before the Annual Meeting or at any postponement or adjournment of the Annual Meeting.